Economy of England: Renewable energy

 Successive UK governments have outlined numerous commitments to reduce carbon dioxide emissions.
 England is one of the best sites in Europe for wind energy, and wind power production is its fastest growing supply.
 The total of all renewable electricity sources provided 38.9 per cent of the electricity generated in the UK in the third quarter of 2019, producing 28.8 TWh of electricity.
 England is home to Hornsea 2, the largest offshore wind farm in the world, situated in waters roughly 89 kilometres off the coast of Yorkshire.

 The Climate Change Act 2008 was passed in Parliament with an overwhelming majority across political parties.
 It sets out emission reduction targets that the UK must comply with legally.
 It represents the first global legally binding climate change mitigation target set by a country.
 In June 2017 renewables plus nuclear generated more UK power than gas and coal together for the first time and new offshore wind power became cheaper than new nuclear power for the first time.

 Government energy policy aims to play a key role in limiting greenhouse gas emissions, whilst meeting energy demand.
 Shifting availabilities of resources and development of technologies also change the country's energy mix through changes in costs.
-United Kingdom is ranked 2 out of 180 countries in the Environmental Performance Index.
+In 2024, the United Kingdom ranked 5th out of 180 countries in the Environmental Performance Index.

 A law has been passed that greenhouse gas emissions will be net zero by 2050 in England.
 The Energy and Climate Intelligence Unit (ECIU) has said it would be affordable.
 The target for 2030 is a 68% reduction compared with 1990 levels.
 As part of an economic stimulus to attempt to get out of the COVID-19 recession a green industrial policy was announced.
 One of the methods of reducing emissions is the UK Emissions Trading Scheme.
 Businesses and employees are given tax breaks for electric cars and a much larger proportion of business vehicle purchases are electric than those of consumers.